schreibfaul1/ESP32-MiniWebRadio/README.md

 <li>SD Card + adapter</li>
 </ul><br>

-Control is exclusively s via the touchscreen or the webpage, no additional components such as switches, rotary encoders, capacitors or resistors are required
+Control is exclusively via the touchscreen or the webpage, no additional components such as switches, rotary encoders, capacitors or resistors are required

 Schematic with VS1053: